buddydeepansh/mern-training/CSS/readme.md

 - ### NAVIGATE FROM SECTIONS USING ID

-      We can navigate from one section to another of the same webpage by using <span>tag and using CSS ID’s.
-Suppose we want to navigate to id “navigate” then we will create an</span> <span>tag by giving it the id in the href attribute.
+      We can navigate from one section to another of the same webpage by using <a>tag and using CSS ID’s.
+Suppose we want to navigate to id “navigate” then we will create an<a> tag by giving it the id in the href attribute.
       Ex:

       ```<span id="navigate">This is navigated place.</span>```
       ```</span>[Click here to navigate](#navigate)```

       <span id="navigate">This is navigated place.</span>
       </span>[Click here to navigate](#navigate)